Easy Hamburger Soup Recipe

 It’s easy to adapt this recipe for your slow cooker.
 Simply brown the hamburger in a skillet, and add it to your crockpot along with the rest of the ingredients (except the parsley).
 Cover, and cook on High for four hours, or on Low for eight hours, or until you’re ready for dinner.
 Add parsley immediately before serving.

 Start with a good quality beef broth.
 If you want to add flavor after the soup has been made, a dash of Worcestershire sauce, barbecue sauce, soy sauce, or miso will add more flavor.
-Often, just adding more salt and pepper helps a lot.
-I like to increase the acidity of the soup just a bit by adding a splash of red wine vinegar or a squeeze of lemon juice at the end of the cooking time.
-You’d be surprised how much difference that makes!
+Always taste the soup before serving; add more salt and pepper if needed.

 I often substitute chicken or vegetable broth if I don’t happen to have beef broth.
 It’s likely that you won’t notice the difference.
 If you happen to have beef bouillon cubes, paste, or granules, add that to your soup to “beef” up the broth.